ExposureNotification/website/content/_index.md

 ---

 Right now, digital contact tracing apps are being built around the world to help societies mitigate both the economic and pandemic threats they face.
-Individual Data Rights for Digital Contact Tracing and Alerting ({{< dcta >}}) are best practices for how consumer {{< dcta >}}s should respect and handle consumer data.
+Individual Data Rights for Digital Contact Tracing and Alerting ({{< dcta >}}) are best practices for how consumer {{< dcta >}} systems should respect and handle consumer data.
 The Rights were developed in collaboration with the privacy and security community, government agencies, technology community, and public health professionals, including epidemiologists.

 ## General {{< dcta >}} data use

-{{< dcta >}} appscan be effective without a consumer having to divulge any personal information to anyone.
+{{< dcta >}} apps can be effective without a consumer having to divulge any personal information to anyone.
 Data processed within {{< dcta >}} infrastructure may only reveal the following types of information to the following types of individuals:

   * Inform plausibly exposed individuals that they may have been exposed
   * Inform health officials of high level trends in exposure (not individual level)